Why is there a discrepancy between the number of customers in Google Ads and the number of 'done' customers in my scenario?

 How can the number of customers added to Google Ads be increased?

 Using matching rules that include both email and phone numbers can be beneficial.
-A customer's email address in Engagement might not be linked to a Google account, but their phone number might be.
-Incorporating phone numbers into the matching criteria increases the likelihood of successfully matching customers to their Google accounts, potentially increasing the overall match rate.
+A customer's email address in the project might not be linked to a Google account, but their phone number might be.
+Incorporating phone numbers into the matching criteria increases the likelihood of successfully matching customers to their Google accounts, potentially increasing the match rate.

 This dual-method strategy leverages multiple data points to improve the accuracy and effectiveness of audience targeting in Google Ads.